 - Furthermore, after thankfully living 59 years so far, I know that providing we have basic human rights in place, no matter what country we live in, or where we live, human success is more about helping others through the actions and steps we take as individuals and within small friendly groups, and less about any political party or belief.
 Sorry, but that is the plain truth.

 - In addition, respectfully, wherever we may live, if we're holding out thinking that political affiliations will change our lives or feed our family, I wish you good luck in your delusions.
 Yes, governments can help, for a while, under certain circumstances, but ultimately, we tend to fare best when we find ways to generate our own light.

 - Even if we feel disenfranchised with politics, we should still vote.
-Why: perhaps millions of people throughout our colourful history have, in one form or another, lost their lives to give us that option.
+Why: perhaps millions of people throughout our colorful history have, in one form or another, lost their lives to give us that option.

 - So no, within a reasonably civilised country, plus, the ability to defend our borders, I feel that our own steps in combination with help from family and friends, and some special people, are what help make the key differences to our lives, not our country, or tribe, or clan.
 I could prove that to you with so many examples but we don't have space right now.

 - How many wars have resulted from nationalistic ideas combined with the mass manipulation of a people, I wonder?
 That's why nationalism, in all its forms, is pernicious; nationalism seems to be about pulling down, the use of force, contracting, not building up.
 A discussion for another day perhaps.